nnanhuang/S3Gaussian/README.md

 If you find this project helpful, please consider citing the following paper:
 ```
-@article{huang2024s3gaussian,
+@inproceedings{huang2026s3gaussian,
   title={S3Gaussian: Self-Supervised Street Gaussians for Autonomous Driving},
   author={Huang, Nan and Wei, Xiaobao and Zheng, Wenzhao and An, Pengju and Lu, Ming and Zhan, Wei and Tomizuka, Masayoshi and Keutzer, Kurt and Zhang, Shanghang},
-        journal={arXiv preprint arXiv:2405.20323},
+  booktitle={Proceedings of the IEEE International Conference on Robotics and Automation (ICRA)},
-        year={2024}
+  year={2026},
 }
 ```